rick7122003/Kee-Siong/README.md

 Root Mean Squared Error (RMSE): The RMSE is the square root of the MSE.
 It provides a measure of the average error in the same units as the target variable (resale price).
 A lower RMSE is generally preferred.

 R-squared (R2): This metric indicates the proportion of variance in the target variable (resale price) that is explained by the model.
-An R2 value of 0.089 means that only about 8.9% of the price variation is explained by the model, suggesting that it has limited predictive power.
+An R2 value of 0.92 means that model has high predicting power.

-Mean Absolute Error (MAE): This metric measures the average absolute difference between the predicted and actual prices.
-A lower MAE indicates better model accuracy in terms of predicting the magnitude of the error.
+Mean Absolute Error (MAE): Value at 29068.59, measures the average absolute difference between the predicted and actual prices.
+This has the lowest error among the three model tested.

 3. Decision Tree Regressor Model: